Board of Directors

 I joined the Calvert Photography Club in 2012.
 Since attending that first meeting, I’ve enjoyed interacting with this great group of photographers at the meetings or on photo trips.
 It’s amazing to see how much this club has grown.

 Outside of photography, I’m a husband and father of two great kids.
-In my full time job I work in Washington, DC at the IRS as a desktop computer specialist.
+In my full time job I work in Washington, DC at the IRS as a information technology specialist.
 Even though I live in Upper Marlboro, I grew up in Calvert County and I’m amazed at how much this county has grown.
 I hope to move back to this great county someday.

 I have been interested in photography since high school and decided to take some photography classes when I became a Freshman at Charles County Community College (now College of Southern Maryland) in 1979.
 I actually met my husband there while both of us were working in the darkroom one day and I kept running into him (literally) in the dark!
 I guess it was fate!
 I continued to take photographs over the years, especially after our daughter was born in 1988 and continued, eventually going from film to digital, until she would no longer allow me to take any pictures of her!
 Fortunately, I still have other subject matter to cover including vacation pictures, pets, and just about anything else I find of interest.